MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaglocation-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 99dffcd9-83dc-462e-b0ce-e2101e546cc6
-description: "Contains the location of the recipient in a format that is useful to the recipient's organization. "
+description: "Contains the location of the recipient in a format that is useful to the recipient's organization.
+These properties are defined by the recipient and their organization."
 ---

 # PidTagLocation Canonical Property